Bobelaine Audubon Sanctuary

 Volunteer at Bobelaine

 You can volunteer to help maintain Bobelaine Audubon Sanctuary.
-Several Volunteer Workdays are held every months.
+Several Volunteer Workdays are held every month.
 Check out Sacramento Audubon's Calendar of Events for upcoming volunteer workdays.
 Typical duties include cutting brush and overhead growth along the trails, removing invasive plants, mowing weeds, helping maintain the newly planted pollinator garden, and cleanup around the picnic area and equipment shed.
-Email Bill Bianco for more information or to volunteer.
+Email Bill Bianco to sign up to volunteer or for more information.
 Please be advised poison oak is prevalent at the sanctuary.

 Current volunteers should complete the Bobelaine Volunteer Reimbursement Form once each quarter.
 Click the prior link for access to and instructions on completing the form.